Guide for Journal Source Finders

 How to find legislative history materials

-(see also our guide: Where to Find Reliable Imaged Document Sources for Legal Research)
+(see also our guides: Researching Federal Legislative History, and Where to Find Reliable Imaged Document Sources for Legal Research)

 - Online Sources (PDF versions)

 Two databases that generally provide a good starting point for locating Federal legislative history documents are ProQuest Congressional and ProQuest Legislative Insight.
 Both databases contain a rich collection of congressional documents available as PDF files.
 ProQuest Congressional also indexes many documents that are not available online in full-text and provides information such as document numbers that can be helpful in retrieving them from the library’s microform and print collections.
 Other online sources for locating PDF versions of Congressional documents include: HeinOnline’s U.S. Congressional Documents Library, the U.S. Congressional Serial – Digital Edition (Readex), and FDsys (Federal Digital System).